Transportation

 Bluebikes Bike Share Program

 A system of publicly-shared bicycles with a network of 150+ stations including 12 stations at Harvard to which bikes can be returned.
-Harvard affiliates are eligible for a discounted yearly membership of $80.
-Register for a membership here
+Harvard affiliates are eligible for a discounted yearly membership; you can find instructions to register for a discounted membership here.

 For more information on bicycling commuter benefits, department bike-share programs and other bike programs and resources, visit the Harvard Campus Services CommuterChoice site.

 When riding a bicycle you must observe traffic laws, be cautious (do not assume car drivers can always see you), and always lock the bicycle when leaving it unattended.
-Lock the bike in a well-lit and well-traveled area, rather than in an isolated area where it could be easily stolen.
-Invest in a sturdy bicycle lock.
-With so few bicycle paths, cyclists must bike on the street with the flow of car traffic.
-A popular bicycle path is the one along the Charles River.
+Lock the bike in a well-lit and well-traveled area, and invest in a sturdy bicycle lock.
 You should always wear a bicycle helmet while biking. $15 helmets can be purchased at the CommuterChoice Office: 1350 Massachusetts Avenue, Room 837.
 You may register a bicycle with the Harvard University Police (HUPD) by going in person with the bicycle to HUPD Headquarters at 1033 Massachusetts Avenue or to 90 Smith Street (near Longwood Medical Area) in Boston.